zorael/kameloso/README.md

 > Note: dot "`.`" and slash "`/`" prefixes will not work on Twitch, as they conflict with Twitch's own commands.

 To disable heavier commands that access Twitch's API (currently only the `!followage` command), set `enableAPIFeatures` under `[TwitchBot]` in the configuration file to `false`.

+Do not set `keyGenerationMode` persistently to `true` in the configuration file, or you will be led to the generation guide on every startup.

 **Please make the bot a moderator to prevent its messages from being as aggressively rate-limited.**